General Maurice Étienne GérardAide-de-camp to Marshal Bernadotte who later became a talented corps commander

 When Napoleon returned from Elba for the Hundred Days, he placed Gérard in charge of IV Corps and made him a Peer of France.
 At the time, Gérard recommended General Bourmont to Napoleon, and when Napoleon questioned Bourmont's loyalty, Gérard guaranteed Bourmont's loyalty with his own head.
 This was enough to convince the Emperor, but unfortunately, Bourmont then defected to the Allies.
 Upon learning of this, Napoleon confronted Gérard, tapped him on the cheek, and remarked, "This head's mine, isn't it?
 But I need you too much!"1

-As commander of IV Corps, Gérard joined the Army of Belgium and took part in the Battle of Ligny.
+As commander of IV Corps, Gérard joined the Army of the North and took part in the Battle of Ligny.
 Afterwards, he was placed under Marshal Grouchy's command with the goal of preventing the Prussians from uniting with the English.
-Two days later, as they heard the sounds of the Battle of Waterloo in the distance, both Gérard and Vandamme argued with Marshal Grouchy to convince him to march to Waterloo, but he would have none of it.
+Two days later, as they heard the sounds of the Battle of Waterloo in the distance, Gérard argued with Marshal Grouchy to convince him to march to Waterloo, but Grouchy would have none of it.
 Instead, Gérard followed orders and took part in the Battle of Wavre, where he was wounded by a ball that hit him in the chest.
 After the loss at Waterloo, Marshal Davout ordered Gérard, Haxo, and Kellermann to negotiate with the king on the terms of surrender of the Army of the Loire.

 Gérard was forced into exile by the once again restored Bourbons, and he left France to retire in Belgium.
 Despite his exile, in 1816 Gérard married the daughter of General Valence.
 He returned to France in 1817 and later led successful political and military careers, eventually becoming a Marshal of France in 1830.